-A: Yes.
-You can change your vote or revoke your Proxy at any time before the Meeting:

-- By entering a new vote by Internet or telephone; - · By returning a later-dated Proxy card; or - By voting in person at the Meeting, provided you first revoke your previously voted Proxy.
+- A: Yes.
+You can change your vote or revoke your Proxy at any time before the Meeting: - By entering a new vote by internet or telephone; - By returning a later-dated Proxy card; or - By voting at the virtual Meeting, provided you first revoke your previously voted Proxy and follow the instructions on how to participate at the virtual Meeting in the manner described in the Question "How can I participate in the virtual Meeting?" above.

-If you are a participant in one of the Company's 401(k) plans with Graham Holdings Company Class B Common Stock and wish to change your vote or revoke your Proxy, you must do so no later than 11:00 p.m., Eastern Daylight Saving Time, on April 29, 2019, by instructing the Plan Trustee in a manner described under the Question "How do I vote if I participate in one of the Company's 401(k) plans?" above.
+If you are a participant in one of the Company's 401(k) plans with Graham Holdings Company Class B Common Stock and wish to change your vote or revoke your Proxy, you must do so no later than 11:00 p.m., Eastern Daylight Time, on May 3, 2021, by instructing the Plan Trustee in a manner described in the Question "How do I vote if I participate in one of the Company's 401(k) plans?" above.